 Updated by Norm Tovey-Walsh over 1 year ago

 - Priority changed from Normal to Low

 We rely on the Closure compiler to build the release artifacts.
 As far as I can tell in a couple of days of research, the Closure compiler doesn't offer any options for producing ESM modules and I couldn't find any workarounds that seemed practical.
 I'll plan to check back periodically, and naturally I'm open to suggestions, but short of support from the compiler, I'm not sure this is something we can do.

-#4 Updated by Daniel Naab 8 months ago
+Updated by Daniel Naab about 1 year ago

 Not being familiar with Saxon-JS project structure, I don't know if this is a useful suggestion or not, but typically a project would be refactored to internally use ES modules; then a tool like Rollup could be used to create the distributable artifacts (Rollup, for instance, has a Google Closure plugin - https://github.com/ampproject/rollup-plugin-closure-compiler).
 Rollup can produce a single ESM with obsfucated code, in addition to something like the current IIFE bundle.

 If internally Saxon-JS is difficult to convert to ES modules, Rollup also has plugins to use alternate modules types as input.
 For instance, using AMD modules - https://www.npmjs.com/package/rollup-plugin-amd